South Carolina Car Accident Lawyers

 Cut through the confusion.
 Contact us today

 You have so many things to worry about after your accident.
 Whether you hired the right attorney should not be one of them.
 That is why it is critical you contact us and discuss the details of your case with a knowledgeable, experienced car accident attorney who is looking out for your best interests.
 Your auto accident case matters to us.
 Let us help you obtain the justice and compensation you deserve.

-Contact McGowan, Hood & Felder, LLC, today.
+Contact McGowan, Hood, Felder & Phillips, LLC, today.
 Call 803-327-7800 and schedule a free case evaluation by a South Carolina car accident attorney, or fill out our contact form from any device.
 We proudly serve people throughout South Carolina from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.

 - Car Wrecks and Auto Insurance – What You Should Know

 - Recent S.C.
 Crashes Stress the Importance of Staying Safe